-2.14 It is anticipated that Social Services will overspend by £1.5m this year.
+2.16 It is anticipated that Social Services will overspend by £750k this year.

-Children and Young People Services - In recent months there has been growing pressure on the Division due to an increased demand for the service, partly as a result of the COVID 19 pandemic.
-It will therefore be necessary over the coming months to try to increase staff capacity to manage this demand.
-Further information will be provided as the situation develops.
+Children and Young People Services - It is anticipated that the outturn at year end could be around £100k underspent.
+In recent months there has been growing pressure on the Division due to an increased demand for the service, partly as a result of the COVID 19 pandemic and it will therefore be necessary to try to increase staff capacity to manage this demand.
 There still remains pressure on the children's placements budget given the complexities of the children currently being supported and the high cost placements some of these children require to meet their needs.
 This is further impacted by the COVID-19 pandemic and the significantly higher demand for placements.
-Work continues to ensure that children are placed in the most appropriate and cost effective placements.
-There is also pressure due to legal costs being incurred as a result of complex court cases that require Counsel's involvement.
-In addition this year there have been greater costs incurred in relation to children being placed for adoption outside the Vale Valleys and Cardiff Adoption partnership area.
-This does not reflect more children being placed in agency placements, rather that the staggered payments made for these placements have fallen more significantly in this financial year. £500k of the 2020/21 WG Social Care Workforce and Sustainability Pressures Grant has been allocated to this service which has been received for a second year and with additional funding provided by the Council as part of the budget setting process for 2020/21, the overall Children and Young People Services budget is currently projected to breakeven.
-The outturn position could fluctuate as the year progresses if the number of children looked after and/or complexity of needs change, particularly with the potential high cost of each placement.
+However, work continues to ensure that children are placed in the most appropriate and cost effective placements and it is anticipated that the budget could underspend by £100k by year end.
+There are other pressures across the service due to legal costs being incurred as a result of complex court cases that require Counsel's involvement and in addition this year there have been greater costs incurred in relation to children being placed for adoption outside the Vale Valleys and Cardiff Adoption partnership area which does not reflect more children being placed in agency placements this year, rather that the staggered payments made for these placements have fallen more significantly in this financial year.
+Specific grants received from WG as a result of the COVID-19 pandemic, which have acknowledged the pressures in Children's Services, have helped the financial position of the service, however the outturn position could still fluctuate if the number of children looked after and/or complexity of needs change, particularly with the potential high cost of each placement.

-Adult Services - The service is now projecting an overspend at year end of around £1.5m.
-This is after Social Care Workforce and Sustainability Pressures Grant funding has been received from WG for a second year and this year £1.1m of this grant has been allocated to Adults Services.
-Of the overspend, £1m is due to the pressures on the Community Care Packages budget which is extremely volatile and therefore difficult to predict.
-Work is ongoing to review this position, particularly in light of the current circumstances.
+Adult Services - The service is now projecting an overspend at year end of around £1m.
+There is continuing pressures on the Community Care Packages budget which is extremely volatile and therefore difficult to predict, however, it is anticipated that it could overspend by around £1m.
+It is projected that there will be an underspend within the remainder of Adults Services of around £500k mainly as a result of staff vacancies.
 As part of the Council's commitment to acknowledge and support the work Council staff are undertaking in the care sector during the COVID-19 pandemic, a temporary pay increase of 10% has been provided.
 There has also been a similar payment totalling around £500k to staff working for external domiciliary providers and residential and nursing home providers.
 WG is not prepared to fund this additional payment to Council or external provider's staff via the Hardship grant as it is a local decision and therefore the costs have to be financed by the Council.
 Other support provided to external care providers such as the provision of PPE and additional staffing hours due to sickness/shielding etc will be funded by WG.
-Payments made to care home providers for void beds and for void beds in the Council's own care homes for the 6 months ending 30th September 2020 has been claimed from WG and will continue to be claimed in future guarters.
+Payments made to care home providers for void beds and for void beds in the Council's own care homes for the 10 months ending 31st January 2021 have been claimed from WG.
 The service has needed to purchase large quantities of PPE over the past months and funding for these costs has been received from the WG Hardship grant.

 Figures could fluctuate during the remainder of the year however any overspend at year end will be funded from the Social Services Legislative Changes reserve.

-2.15 Youth Offending Service - It is currently anticipated that this service will breakeven at year end.
+2.17 Youth Offending Service - It is currently anticipated that this service will underspend by £150k at year end due to staff vacancies.